yuriizubkov/rk002-circuit-song-mode/README.md

 ## How to flash the firmware
 How to flash this firmware into your RK002 is described [here on the retrokits.com](https://www.retrokits.com/rk002-duy/)

+> Don't forget to add all 3 .ino files from this repository to your Arduino project.
+Open main file "RK002CircuitSongMode.ino" and then add other 2 files with "Sketch" - "Add file" menu.

 ## Operating modes

 ### Stand-alone mode